 The bad news: Traditional approaches to the teaching of writings aren’t enough to meet these new standards.

-The problem in a nutshell: Traditional instruction does not develop all of the kinds of knowledge writers need - - - in large measure because the focus of instruction is on the composing of particular responses to assignments rather than on developing robust knowledge that transfers to new composing situations.
+The problem in a nutshell: Traditional instruction does not develop all of the kinds of knowledge writers need -- in large measure because the focus of instruction is on the composing of particular assignments rather than on developing robust conceptual and strategic knowledge that transfers to new composing situations.

-Our solution: Teachers of writing should seek to develop the five kinds of knowledge writers need by regularly engaging their students in five kinds of composing.
+Our solution: Teachers of writing should seek to develop the five kinds of knowledge writers need by regularly engaging their students in five kinds of composing that expert writers use.

 The Five Kinds of Knowledge Writers Need